martindesousa/computer-systems-and-organization-2/README.md

 # computer-systems-and-organization-2
-CSO2 code base.
-Not all of the code is mine
+Code base for UVA class CSO2.
+Not all of the code is mine, mostly just implementations of computer architecture related tasks in C.